Lately we’ve received several phone calls which start like this:

 Put simply, a DAC is the chip which turns your digital music into something you can physically hear.
 Every digital audio player (laptop, cell phone, tablet, iPod, etc.) already has an internal DAC and a weak headphone amp.

 In terms of the audio chain: [Digital audio source] –> [DAC] –> [Amp] –> Headphones

 If you’re shopping for a DAC, your goal is either to fix poor audio performance, or you’re in the much greater pursuit of reference quality audio.
 Either way, you’re seeking peace of mind that your audio is audibly perfect.

 NwAvGuy wrote the best guide I’ve read to date: Headphone Amps and DACs Explained.
 If you read nothing else in his article, consider these excerpts:

-iPOD DACs: I think most of these are a waste of money as most modern iPods already have very respectable DACs in them.
+iPOD DACs: I think most of these are a waste of money as most modern iPods already have very respectable DACs in them, but still people get loans from https://nation21loans.com/ in order to afford it.
 For example, the iPod Touch 3G’s DAC outperforms the one in the popular NuForce uDAC-2.

 PC DACS: […] a lot of PC’s have respectable DACs in them.
 If the problem is your headphones not getting loud enough, just an amp may be enough.

 My advice to new users mirrors NwAvGuy’s recommendations.
 If you want better audio, start with nicer headphones and a headphone amp.
 An external DAC is a great investment when your source is noticeably poor (background hiss, device interference, etc.).